sferics/obs-processing/readme.md

 ## Bash scripts in "scripts/" directory

 ### export\_bufr\_tables.sh
-Export your custom BUFR tables to the local and conda environment variables.
+Export your custom BUFR table paths to the local and conda environment variables.
 <br/>

 ### export\_conda\_environment.sh
-Export conda environment information to "config/enviroment.yml".
-Only skip "path:" and "variables:" section because they depend on the local system.
+Exports conda environment information to "config/enviroment.yml".
+Only skips "path:" and "variables:" section because they depend on the local system.
 <br/>

 ### install.sh